jameskitt616/matrix-synapse-worker-config/Readme.md

-# Create and Configure Federation Sender and Generic Workers
+# Create and Configure Federation Sender and Generic Workers for Matrix Synapse

 ## Disclaimer